tinymce/tinymce-docs/modules/ROOT/pages/configure-common-settings-services.md

----
-layout: default
-title: Common server-side component settings
+# Common server-side component settings
-title_nav: Optional common settings
+:title_nav: Optional common settings
-description: Settings that affect all premium server-side components.
+:description: Settings that affect all premium server-side components.
----

 The following settings for the premium server-side components are optional and will apply to all services using the configuration file.
 These settings should be added to the `application.conf` file described in [Required configuration for the server-side components]({{site.baseurl}}/how-to-guides/premium-server-side-guide/configure-server-side-services/configure-required-services/).